NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

 ### Database ###

-OK, after installing the required dependencies, it's time to initialize the database by creating a username and a password.
-In addition to that we have to enable the required PostgreSQL extentions.
+OK, after installing the required dependencies, it's time to initialize the database by creating a user name and a password.
+In addition to that we have to enable the required PostgreSQL extensions.

-By default, Discourse chooses <code>discourse</code> for both database name and username.
-I'll choose <code>discourse</code> username and <code>discourse_production</code> for database name.
+By default, Discourse chooses <code>discourse</code> for both database name and user name.
+I'll choose <code>discourse</code> user name and <code>discourse_production</code> for database name.
 Let's assume that I want [discuss.babaei.net](http://discuss.babaei.net/) and [discuss.fa.babaei.net](http://discuss.fa.babaei.net/) share the same Discourse instance.

 If you are planing to run only one website / blog on Discourse: